x86Since8088/MGMT/README.md

 # Welcome to the MGMT Repo

+## Not all scripts in this repository work.
+The powershell modules should be functional in most environments.
+Please submit an issue if you have questions.
+Thanks!

 This is lab deployment codeset, but I'm working on making it a cross-cloud deployment environment.

 Things to know: